Louis Molina

-Louis A. Molina (born April 24, 1972) is an American police officer and 7th Commissioner of the New York City Department of Citywide Administrative Services.
+Louis A. Molina (born April 24, 1972) was an American police officer and former Commissioner of the New York City Department of Citywide Administrative Services.
 Commissioner Molina formerly served as Assistant Deputy Mayor for Public Safety for the City of New York, and the 37th Commissioner of the New York City Department of Correction.
 He was formerly the Chief of the Department of Public Safety for the City of Las Vegas and detective with the New York Police Department.

 Early life and education

 Molina was born in New York City in 1972 and grew up in Bronx, New York.
 He attended Cathedral Preparatory Seminary, later graduating from Christopher Columbus High School, graduating in 1991.
 From there, he served in the United States Marine Corps (1991–1995).
 He attended Chaminade University of Honolulu, graduating in 1997 with a bachelor's degree in philosophy.
 In 2011, Molina graduated from Marist College School of Management with a master's in public administration and while studying at Marist was awarded a partial scholarship to study at Columbia University Graduate School of Arts and Sciences graduating in 2012 with a master's of arts in human rights studies, and in 2020 received a partial scholarship from Harvard Business School Fund for Leadership & Innovation and completed the Harvard Business School General Management Program.